readthedocs/readthedocs.org/docs/tutorial/index.rst

 No prior experience with Sphinx is required, and you can follow this tutorial without having done the Sphinx one.

-The only things you will need to follow the are a web browser, an Internet connection, and a GitHub account (you can `register for a free account <https://github.com/signup>`_ if you don't have one).
+The only things you will need to follow are a web browser, an Internet connection, and a GitHub account (you can `register for a free account <https://github.com/signup>`_ if you don't have one).
 You will use Read the Docs Community, which means that the project will be public.